 It is possible to apply Derivan Acrylic Colours directly to wood that has been cleaned of all dust, oil and grease.
 If the wood appears to be unduly sappy or green, use of Derivan Clear Sealer is recommended as a tannin blocker and sealer.
 Derivan Gesso may be used as a primer, if desired, as it will give good tooth and a clean bright surface to work on.
 If using Matisse Background Colours, a sealer is not necessary, except on the greenest of woods, as they have a built-in sealer.
 A coat of Polymer Gloss Varnish or Polymer Matt Varnish is recommended as a finish coat, to protect the completed work.
 If the work is to be exposed to sun or rain or the item is a utility item which may require a hard and heat-resistant finish, a coat of MM11 Satin Varnish or MM19 Poly-U-Gloss Varnish is recommended.

 CHIPBOARD & MDF

-If you find that after applying your first coat of Matisse Background Colours, the routed edges are still furry, apply a single coat of MM26 Transparent Gesso (pastel primer) over the area requiring attention, sand and then recoat with desired background colour.
+If you find that after applying your first coat of Matisse Background Colours, the routed edges are still furry, apply a single coat of MM26 Transparent Gesso (pastel primer) over the area requiring attention, sand and then recoat with the desired background colour.
 Although not originally designed for this purpose, many folk artists now use MM26 Transparent Gesso (pastel primer) as their preferred preparation on craftwood routed edges.

-If chipboard or MDF is to be exposed to rain, it is recommended that all sides of the board be covered with paint and then the varnish to stop the board soaking up water, warping and disintegrating.
+If chipboard or MDF is to be exposed to rain, it is recommended that all sides of the board be covered with paint and then the varnish to stop the board from soaking up water, warping and disintegrating.
 Although the Matisse range of products when applied correctly will prolong the life of particle boards, alternative substrates should be sought if the work is to stand up to the elements over an extended period.

 Derivan Fabric Fixative would be recommended.